 Pitch away from the wind for the best protection from the elements.

-Home Prep - you can prepare your tarp at home by threading your line through any ridge risers you may have on your tarp.
+Home prep - you can prepare your tarp at home by threading your line through any ridge risers you may have on your tarp.
 Attach a clipper to one end of the line and tie a prussik knot about halfway along the line with another clipper attached to it (There are plenty of videos online showing this knot).
-Now pack your tarp into a stuff-bag trying the leave the 2 clippers hanging out the top for a swift set up.
+Now pack your tarp into a stuff-bag trying to leave the 2 clippers hanging out the top for a swift set up.

 Find two trees that have enough room between them to pitch your tarp and choose what height you would like it.
 Run the clipper (without the prussik) around the first tree and clip it back through the ridgeline and attach it to the centre point of your tarp.